Kim Guadagno: Arts Council allegations

 In early 2011, after reviewing a routine state audit of the prior administration's affairs, Guadagno publicly criticized the New Jersey State Council on the Arts for its sloppy handling of public art projects, implying that state funds may have been fraudulently awarded.
-An official state investigation ended in December 2011 with no finding of wrongdoing.
+An official state investigation ended in December 2011 with no finding of illegality.
 But, the insider contracts were cancelled, the money was returned and the director who awarded the insider contracts was replaced by the Council of the Arts.
-The officials who received funding from the contracts hired attorneys at their own expense.